 If you’re looking for short story submissions, chances are you’re hoping to get your story, published, right?
-We have a perspective that might set you on a slightly different trajectory: Submitting your story to your own site and for your own audience.
-Novel idea, right?!
+That’s great, and we cover options and explanations on places to submit your stories.

 Audio Article – Short Story Submissions: